Crescent Head, New South Wales

-Crescent Head is a town on the Tasman Sea coast, 340 km north-northeast of Sydney, in Kempsey Shire, New South Wales, Australia.
-At the 2011 census, Crescent Head had a population of 1,586 people.
+Crescent Head is a town on the Mid North Coast, 340 km north-northeast of Sydney, in The Kempsey Shire local government area of New South Wales, Australia.
+At the 2021 census, Crescent Head had a population of 978 people.
 Its major industries include tourism and fishing.
 It has a 6-hole golf course overlooking the sea.

 History

 Crescent Head was officially declared a village in 1894, but the first mention of Crescent Head had appeared in 1833 from the NSW Calendar and General Post Office Directory.

 Excerpt from the General Post Office Directory 1833: "From Port Macquarie northerly there is a beaten track and the country may present some obstructions to the formation of a road; travelling is not, however, difficult; the tracks follow the coast which is a succession of sandy beaches extending from Port Macquarie to Point Plomer, thence to Crescent Head and then to Trial Bay..."

 In the 1960s and 70s, Crescent Head was a well-known surfing destination, especially for long board surfers.
 Crescent Head remains a surfing destination and hosts the Malibu Classic each year.

+It is also the ‘Trivia’ capital of the mid north coast of NSW.
+It all happens at the Crescent Head Tavern on a Tuesday night during school terms.

 Demographics

-In 2011, there were 439 families residing in Crescent Head with an average of 1.9 children per family.
+In 2021, there were 251 families residing in Crescent Head with an average of 1.7 children per family.